skade/rfcs/text/0000-finding-a-balance.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-The new error messages of `rustc` all follow a familiar structure, which makes them easy to follow.
-They do away with the notation-heavy structure that JSON exposes, though.
+Beyond the classic error styles (`human`, `short` and `json`), `rustc` also provides you with a unique error style: `verbal`.
+It strikes a balance between being pleasing to read, familiar and also easier to read.
+They do away with the short notation generally used by many compilers.

+For example, the error message for missing `Debug` implementation is:

 ```
 You asked me to `Debug` a `Foo`